-Agencies include: Board of Registration in Medicine, Department of Children and Families (DCF), Department of Developmental Services (DDS), Executive Office of Elder Affairs (EOEA), Department of Mental Health (DMH), Department of Public Health (DPH), Department of Transitional Assistance (DTA), Department of Veterans' Services (DVS), Department of Youth Services (DYS), Office of Public Safety and Inspections, Massachusetts Commission for the Blind (MCB), Massachusetts Commission for the Deaf & Hard of Hearing (MCDHH), Massachusetts Rehabilitation Commission (MRC), MassHealth, Office for Refugees & Immigrants (ORI), and the Soldiers' Home in Chelsea and Soldiers' Home in Holyoke.
+Agencies include: Board of Registration in Medicine, Department of Children and Families (DCF), Department of Developmental Services (DDS), Executive Office of Elder Affairs (EOEA), Department of Mental Health (DMH), Department of Public Health (DPH), Department of Transitional Assistance (DTA), Department of Youth Services (DYS), Office of Public Safety and Inspections, Massachusetts Commission for the Blind (MCB), Massachusetts Commission for the Deaf & Hard of Hearing (MCDHH), Massachusetts Rehabilitation Commission (MRC), MassHealth, and the Office for Refugees & Immigrants (ORI).

-Executive Office of Housing and Economic Development (EOHED) - Assists the creation of homes and jobs in the Commonwealth by helping small businesses grow and by providing housing opportunities.
+Executive Office of Economic Development (EOED) - Assists the creation of jobs in the Commonwealth by helping small businesses grow and by providing housing opportunities.

-Agencies include: Department of Housing and Community Development (DHCD), Department of Public Safety (DPS), Massachusetts Office of Business Development (MOBD), Office of Consumer Affairs and Business Regulation (OCABR), Massachusetts Permit Regulatory Office (MPRO), Massachusetts Office of International Trade and Investment (MOITI), and Massachusetts Office of Travel and Tourism (MOTT).
+Agencies include: Department of Public Safety (DPS), Massachusetts Office of Business Development (MOBD), Office of Consumer Affairs and Business Regulation (OCABR), Massachusetts Permit Regulatory Office (MPRO), Massachusetts Office of International Trade and Investment (MOITI), and Massachusetts Office of Travel and Tourism (MOTT).

 Executive Office of Labor and Workforce Development (EOLWD) - Supports workforce training and education, provides services and resources to the unemployed, adjudicates labor disputes within the Commonwealth, and ensures workforce safety across the state.